gtechsltn/ember-simple-auth-github-octane/README.md

 The lines for the `oauth_client_id` and `oauth_client_secret` should look similar to your client id and client secret.
 If they read `GIT***`, then the environment variables did not catch.
+Make sure you added the `dotenv` configuration line at the top of `index.js`.

 ### Wire the Gatekeeper Server back to Ember